Liverpool wins FA Cup final after beating Chelsea in nerve-racking penalty shootout – KION546

 Like many a grand sporting occasion, political statements were made.
 First, Liverpool fans booed the English national anthem, then captains and officials stood with the Ukrainian flag which had the words ‘PEACE’ emblazoned in black capital letters and, just before this oldest of competitions got underway, the players took the knee.

 The match was just minutes old when Liverpool got its first chance.
-In truth, the men in red should have scored at least once, such was their domination of the first 15 minutes, but Thiago, Luis Diaz, Mo Salah and Sadio Mane floundered in front of goal.
+In truth, the men in red should have scored at least once, such was their domination of the first 15 minutes, but Thiago, the outstanding Luis Diaz, Mo Salah and Mane floundered in front of goal.

-The early exit of Salah, Liverpool’s leading scorer, through injury added to Liverpool’s increased sense of anxiety as the half progressed but, even without the Egyptian, the Reds were able to reassert their dominance before the break.
+The early exit of Salah, Liverpool’s leading scorer this season, through injury added to Liverpool’s increased sense of anxiety as the half progressed but, even without the Egyptian, the Reds were able to reassert their dominance before the break.

-Indeed, Salah’s replacement Diogo Jota should have put Jurgen Klopp’s men ahead just before the break.
+Indeed, Salah’s replacement, Diogo Jota, should have put Klopp’s men ahead just before the break.

 Just as Liverpool had in the first half, Chelsea made a bright start in the second.
 Again, Alonso was denied from getting on the scoresheet, this time by the crossbar as his menacing free-kick hit the woodwork.